florhicks/python/README.md

 - Utilizes WTForms to create a quick form on the add.html page with required fields.
 - Upon successfully submitting the form on add.html, the data is appended to cafe-data.csv.

+## 21. My Library Flask App (`my-library`)

+- **Basic** Flask web app for tracking and managing read books.
+- Utilizes Flask and SQLAlchemy to register books with title, author, and rating.
+- Allows users to modify book ratings and delete entries for a personalized library.

 ### Feel free to explore, contribute, or provide feedback.
 Thanks for visiting! 😊